by Dr Andrew Blick

 The monarch could be in an uncomfortable position.
 Precedent is a vital commodity in times of constitutional doubt.
 Previous decisions can provide guidance, or at least be used as a source of legitimacy for a given course of action.
 But analogous circumstances that might be source of useful precedent, in even relatively recent times, are lacking.
 When James Callaghan was elected Labour leader in succession to the sitting Prime Minister, Harold Wilson, in 1976, Labour had a small Commons majority and there was no open revolt against Callaghan among his parliamentary cohort.
 The Conservative changeovers from Anthony Eden to Harold Macmillan in 1957 and Harold Macmillan to Alec Douglas Home in 1963 placed the Queen in an awkward position.
 But the Conservative majority was substantial, and there was no question that Macmillan and Home could command the confidence of the Commons.
 The problem on these occasions was that the Conservative Party lacked a transparent method of choosing leaders.
 The means by which Rab Butler had been passed over on both occasions was obscure, causing resentment among his supporters.
 The Conservatives then adopted a leadership election mechanism to avoid a further repetition of this circumstance.
 But having a clear means of choosing a leader will not necessarily resolve matters in 2019.
 The Conservative Party might have chosen a new leader in accordance with its own rules, but the rules of the UK constitution are that a government needs to be able to command the confidence of the Commons.
 If there are serious doubts about the new leader of the Conservative Party being able to achieve this support from the Commons, a series of questions arise.
 Guidance from precedent is hard to find, so the monarch and her advisers might have to exercise their own discretion in answering them.
 They engage a matter of exceptional political controversy, and whatever decisions the Queen implements will risk embroilment within it.

 A first question involves whether the monarch is obliged to appoint the new Conservative leader as Prime Minister.
 Some – including but not only partisans of the would-be premier – will argue that she is.
 But this claim, like many other aspects of the UK system, is difficult definitively to establish, and certainly has no legal basis.
 To reverse the premise, it might be asked, is the monarch required not to appoint someone who appears to lack the confidence of the Commons?
 But if so, how should the basic requirement of a functioning government be fulfilled?
 Perhaps, for the time being, Theresa May could be induced to remain in post.
 Indeed, one interpretation of the relevant principles discussed above suggests that May has a duty to do so, if a stable successor administration is not apparent (though there is a widely accepted view that the Prime Minister cannot advise on the succession with the same force that they can on other deployments of the Royal Prerogative, and that the Queen can take advice on this question from whichever sources she as monarch deems appropriate).
 But this option would not be a long-term solution.
 May would appear very much a caretaker.
 It would be difficult – and probably constitutionally inappropriate – for her government to take any major decisions that might bind a successor administration, unless on a basis of inter- and intra-party consensus, which would be difficult to establish.
 Yet the current Brexit environment means that a government able to take major decisions is needed at least as urgently as at any point in the peacetime history of the UK.
 Perhaps May could remain in post in what was effectively an acting role for a limited time while Johnson, given a conditional mandate by the monarch, attempted to secure necessary assurances from within his parliamentary party.
-(This practice was used in earlier eras in such times of uncertainty, and described by Anthony Trollope in his novel The Prime Minister, in which an earlier Queen commissions the fictitious Duke of Omnium to try to establish a Liberal-Conservative coalition government.)
+(This practice, which was employed in 1963 before the appointment of Home, was also used in earlier eras in such times of uncertainty, and described by Anthony Trollope in his novel The Prime Minister, in which an earlier Queen commissions the fictitious Duke of Omnium to try to establish a Liberal-Conservative coalition government.)